navikt/standbot/README.md

 Standbot
 ========

-> A simple and usefull standup bot
+> A simple and usefull stand-up bot

 ## Features

 * Contacts all team members each workday at 10 and ask for a report
-* Check you report, og the report for all members, either in chat or online
+* Check you report, or the report for all members, either in chat or online

 # Development locally